babashka/cli/README.md

 # fish
 mycli --org.babashka.cli/completion-snippet fish | source

+# powershell (add to $PROFILE)
+mycli --org.babashka.cli/completion-snippet powershell | Out-String | Invoke-Expression
 ```

 Subcommands and options complete out of the box.
 Descriptions come from the same
 `:desc` (options) and `:doc` (subcommands) you already write for `--help`, and
-are shown by zsh and fish (bash completes values only).
-A `:no-doc` subcommand is
+are shown by zsh, fish and powershell (bash completes values only).
+A `:no-doc`
-hidden.
+subcommand is hidden.
 Options already given drop out of later suggestions, except repeatable
 ones (a list-valued `:coerce`, e.g. `:coerce [:string]`, or a `:collect` option).

 ### Completing option values